-They are so simple to make, and turn out as buttery little bits of heaven.
+They are so simple to make and turn out as buttery little bits of heaven.
 Now, I’m lucky in that I have a boatload of cookie cutters.
 Or maybe not, if you think about the cabinet space it takes to store these.
 So this year we have decided that anyone can have sugar cookies with just one cutter.
 For these cookies we used the heart mold.
 You could also do the exact same decoration with a round 3″ cutter, or even a square cutter.
 These cookies keep their shapes when baking and come out soft and flavorful, which make them perfect for decorating.

 I am going to say that these took a bit of time to prepare.
-I like to wait until the icing is dry so it doesn’t bleed into other colors.
+It is best to wait until the icing is dry so it doesn’t bleed into other colors.
 It wasn’t that I was working on them the entire time; it’s just the drying time.
 Some of the cookies had a black outline, others didn’t.
 It’s entirely up to you on that one.
 We piped the blue first, then the white, then the red.
 If you are adding the black outline, do that before the red or white.
 For the stars, we just used sprinkles.
 You could easily pipe them or just use silver dots instead if you want them to be easy.

 2 pounds confectioners sugar